top of page

 BIOGRAPHY

-Grace McJack is a contemporary painter currently based in Boise, ID, known for exploring themes of time, memory, and the human experience through her acrylic paintings.
-With a degree in Studio Art from the University of Utah, she draws inspiration from personal experiences and the nuances of everyday life.
+Grace McJack is a contemporary artist based in Boise, Idaho, known for exploring themes of perception, reality, and the human experience through her acrylic paintings.
+She holds a Bachelor of Fine Arts in Studio Art with an emphasis in Painting and Drawing from the University of Utah.
+Her work investigates the fluid nature of reality, reflecting on how individual experience, emotion, bias, history, and context shape the world we inhabit.

 EDUCATION